NSO-developer/nso-examples/service-management/upgrade-service/README.md

 second case, the data must be moved (modified) to a package with a different YANG model and package name.

-n upgrade component is registered in the `package-meta-data.xml` file for the `tunnel` package to handle the CDB upgrade.
+An upgrade component is registered in the `package-meta-data.xml` file for the `tunnel` package to handle the CDB upgrade.
 The upgrade component is a Java class with a main class that connects to NSO, reads old config data using the CDB API, and writes the adapted config data using the Management Agent API (MAAPI).

+There are also Python variants of the packages with new versions called `vlan_v2-py` and `tunnel-py`.

 We will start with the `vlan` package and exchange it for a new version of the same package, followed by a switch to the `tunnel` package.